 The heatwave reduced the crop but produced some super-rich wines in the northern Médoc.

 This small 7ha plot is under the same ownership as Cos d’Estournel and benefits from the same care and attention.
 Good value, this is seriously good claret.
-Drink from 2012.
+Ready now.
 17 / 20 Jancis Robinson MW.
 Limited stock.

 Château Duhart Milon Rothschild 2003, 4ème cru classé, Pauillac £95

-Unlike many Bordelais, Anthony Barton (the proprietor) is not one to exaggerate, so when he says that this is the greatest wine he has ever produced … Best from 2015.
-98pts Wine Spectator
+Unlike many Bordelais, Anthony Barton (the proprietor) is not one to exaggerate, so when he says that this is the greatest wine he has ever produced … 98pts Wine Spectator

 A forgotten vintage and one that is often misunderstood.
-Climatic conditions favoured the left bank, indeed the Médoc cru classé made wines of real depth and structure very much in the classic mold; wines destined to age gracefully.
+Climatic conditions favoured the left bank, indeed the best Médoc crus classés made wines of real depth and structure very much in the classic mold; wines destined to age gracefully.

 Sister château to Léoville Barton producing sturdy, traditional claret worthy of extended ageing and good value to boot.
-Approach from 2012, but will probably not hit its stride until 2017.
+Hitting its stride now.
 “Nose dominated by sweet toasty oak, but has elegance.
 Rich, pure, stylish, very concentrated Cabernet, tight, toasty finish and exceptional length.” **** Decanter Magazine, April ’05.
 90pts RP

 “53% of the crop made it into this blend of 58% Cabernet Sauvignon, 35% Merlot, 5% Petit Verdot, and 2% Cabernet Franc.
 An outstanding wine with a dark ruby/purple colour and more power, richness, and concentration than its younger sibling, the 2002 reveals outstanding potential, exhibiting plenty of concentrated black currant fruit with some vanilla, herbs, and liquorice.
 It has about the same level of tannin as the 2003, but seems to have sweeter fruit and more mid-palate and length.
 90 pts” Robert Parker.
 Limited stock.